DIY Distressed Painted Dresser

 Distressing a Painted Dresser

 Then I used 220 grit sandpaper to distress the paint all over the dresser.
 I rubbed it on the edges, and below each piece of hardware on each drawer, but really, I just sanded alllll over.
-Some places were lightly sanded, others were heavily sanded.

 Topcoating Black Painted Furniture

 For the last step, I cleaned out the sprayer so I could put some waterbased polyurethane in the sprayer and topcoat the chalk paint.
-Here is how to clean a wagner paint sprayer… spoiler alert, it’s really easy and takes less than 10 minutes total.
+Here is how to clean a Wagner paint sprayer… spoiler alert, it’s really easy and takes less than 10 minutes total.

 The I put the waterbased polyurethane in, making sure to run it through the paint filter before it got into the sprayer’s container, and then I sprayed on 3 coats of it.
 Of course, I let it dry between coats for about an hour.